dave-kennedy/Knockoff/README.md

     KO.bind(model);

-If you view model and/or view changes drastically (as in adding properties to your view model or adding elements to your view), you can just call `KO.bind` again without breaking any functionality:
+If your view model and/or view changes drastically (as in adding properties to your view model or adding elements to your view), you can just call `KO.bind` again without breaking any functionality:

     var model = {
         name: 'Dave'